amitskingh/store-api/README.md

 ## Store-API
-This is the store api for searching, filtering, pagination.
+This is the store api for searching, filtering, pagination & rate limiting.